 Turbulent Past of Pioneertown

 Pioneertown’s construction was due to start on September 1, 1946.
-Initially, the owners planned to name it “Rogersville” in honor of Roy Roger’s singing group The Sons of the Pioneers.
-In attempt to stir up interest and inspire more people to visit future Pioneertown, Tim Spencer wrote a catchy song, “Out in Pioneertown”.
+Initially, the owners planned to name it “Rogersville” in honor of Roy Rogers’s singing group The Sons of the Pioneers.
+In an attempt to stir up interest and inspire more people to visit future Pioneertown, Tim Spencer wrote a catchy song, “Out in Pioneertown”.
 The recognizable tune changed the fate of the town while also giving it its current name.

-The first structures one could visit in Pioneertown were fully functional business that included the Red Dog Saloon, Pioneer Bowl, the Townhouse Motel, and other enterprises.
+The first structures one could visit in Pioneertown were fully functional businesses that included the Red Dog Saloon, Pioneer Bowl, the Townhouse Motel, and other enterprises.
 After the initial construction, more people could visit Pioneertown and even invest in it.
 Ranch sites near the western film set were offered for sale for as low as $900 for about an acre of land.
 More investors flocked to the area, contributing to the rapid growth of the town.

 The initial popularity of Pioneertown , however, didn’t last long.
 After Dick Curtis resigned as president of the town in 1948, the land sales plummeted.
 The number of people wishing to visit Pioneertown also decreased.
 You didn’t have to have a crystal ball to predict the future of the recently thriving filming location.

-Yet miraculously, the artificial town got the second chance when Philip N. Krasne happened to visit Pioneertown.
+Yet miraculously, the artificial town got a second chance when Philip N. Krasne happened to visit Pioneertown.
 The producer of “The Cisco Kid” loved the place so much that he signed a 25-year lease.
 Following this accidental trip, the popularity of the place started to grow.
 More and more people were eager to finally visit Pioneertown again.

 Visit Pioneertown Today

-The initial dream of Dick Curtis, however, wasn’t mean to come to life.
+The initial dream of Dick Curtis, however, wasn’t meant to come to life.
 Even nature seemed to oppose the actor’s ambitious plans.
-A lack of drinking water nearby prevented from the further development of Pioneertown.
+A lack of drinking water nearby prevented the further development of Pioneertown.
 On top of that, fewer curious travelers continued to visit Pioneertown when the Golden Age of Westerns came to its abrupt end.

 Yet despite all the obstacles, the quintessential town has survived.
-Still a fully functioning production set, the area allures new kinds of the travelers.
+Still a fully functioning production set, the area allures new kinds of travelers.
 Thousands of people visit Pioneertown to soak up its rustic vibe and enjoy the almost forgotten era.

 Overall, more than 50 movies and serials, including “The Cisco Kid”, “The Range Rider”, “Buffalo Bill Jr.”, and “The Annie Oakley Show”, were filmed in the old western town.
 Pioneertown, however, has never retired, adding new films and videos to its expansive collection.